US sets up Afghan relief fund with frozen central bank money | Business

 - United States

-The US and Swiss governments and Afghan economics experts said on Wednesday they will transfer USD 3.5 billion in frozen funds from Afghanistan's central bank to use for the country's people as hunger grips every province there.
+A year after the tumultuous US withdrawal from Afghanistan, the Biden administration said Wednesday it will transfer $3.5 billion in frozen Afghan central bank funds for humanitarian aid as hunger grips every province in that country.

-Notably, the Taliban government will not be a part of the new Afghan Fund, which will maintain its account with the Bank for International Settlements in Switzerland.

-In the interim, Afghanistan's central bank, which in February had USD 7 billion in frozen funds, “must demonstrate that it has the expertise, capacity, and independence to responsibly perform the duties of a central bank,” the US Treasury and State departments said on Wednesday in a joint statement.

-In February, President Joe Biden issued an executive order that called for banks to provide USD 3.5 billion of the frozen money to a trust fund for distribution through humanitarian groups for Afghan relief and basic needs.
+According to the World Bank, income and economic output in Afghanistan have fallen between 20% and 30%, imports have declined by approximately 40%, and about 70% of Afghan households report they are unable to fully meet basic food or non-food needs.
+In February, President Joe Biden issued an executive order that called for banks to provide $3.5 billion of the frozen money to a trust fund for distribution through humanitarian groups for Afghan relief and basic needs.

-The other USD 3.5 billion will stay in the US to finance payments from lawsuits by US victims of terrorism that are still working their way through the courts, prompted by claims brought by family members of people killed on September 11, 2001.

-“The Afghan Fund will help mitigate the economic challenges facing Afghanistan while protecting and preserving USD 3.5 billion in reserves from Da Afghanistan Bank (DAB), Afghanistan's central bank, for the benefit of the people of Afghanistan,” Treasury Deputy Secretary Wally Adeyemo said.
+The other $3.5 billion will stay in the U.S. to finance payments from lawsuits by U.S. victims of terrorism that are still working their way through the courts, prompted by claims brought by family members of people killed on Sept 11, 2001.
+“The Afghan Fund will help mitigate the economic challenges facing Afghanistan while protecting and preserving $3.5 billion in reserves from Da Afghanistan Bank (DAB), Afghanistan's central bank, for the benefit of the people of Afghanistan,” Treasury Deputy Secretary Wally Adeyemo said.
+He said the Taliban's “repression and economic mismanagement” had exacerbated longstanding economic challenges for Afghanistan that had made the return of the funds untenable.
+In a Tuesday letter to Afghanistan's central bank, Adeyemo said until conditions for the central bank are met, their control of assets “would place them at unacceptable risk and jeopardize them as a source of support for the Afghan people.”
+Human Rights Watch said in August that Afghanistan's humanitarian crisis cannot be effectively addressed unless the U.S. and other governments ease restrictions on the country's banking sector to allow economic activity and humanitarian aid.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)